-Newtown Middle School has established a sister school partnership with Liaocheng Middle School (#3) in China.
-A Chinese delegation consisting of students and teachers visited NMS for one week in February.
-In turn, three teachers traveled for two weeks in April to the province of Shandong for collegial discourse and cultural immersion.
-We are committed to providing our students with opportunities to learn about diverse cultures and to celebrate individuality.
+Our school has established a sister school partnership with Liaocheng Middle School (#3) in China.
+A Chinese delegation consisting of students and teachers visited NMS for one week in February as well as a delegation from France through the NICE program.
+Students welcomed a delegation of the Red Lake Ojibwe community and Red Lake High School in Minnesota and four graduates from Columbine High School in Colorado to celebrate their culture, music, dance and gift of healing.
+NMS accepted their gift of a framed handmade dream catcher on behalf of the Newtown community.
+We provide our students with opportunities to learn about diverse cultures.
 Students develop personal mission statements that promote acceptance of diversity and cultural understanding.
-A focus of the social studies and language arts curricula is on themes of tolerance, understanding, and elimination of prejudice.
-Specifically, the study of Native Americans and African Americans highlights types of discrimination, bias, and stereotypes through role-playing, reflective journal writing, literature and poetry readings, and class discussion to enhance students' understanding.
+The social studies and language arts curricula is on themes of tolerance, understanding, and elimination of prejudice.
+The study of Native Americans and African Americans highlights types of discrimination, bias, and stereotypes through role-playing, reflective journal writing, literature and poetry readings, and class discussion to enhance students' understanding.
 Our world language departments broaden cultural experiences with hands-on activities as well as opportunities for international travel to Spain and Quebec.
-Guidance counselors have designed curriculum and developmental guidance lessons focusing on mean behaviors and sexual harassment.
+Counselors have designed curriculum and developmental guidance lessons focusing on mean behaviors and sexual harassment.
 An after-school activity, Labels Are For Jars, celebrates diversity in our NMS community.
-Yearly, our PTA's Cultural Arts Program sponsors quality enrichment programs: Chris Waddell, a champion paralympic athlete, offered his "Nametags" presentation about resiliency and community; the musical group, Boogie Chillun," took students on a journey through America's rich musical history.
-In terms of outreach efforts, numerous campaigns represent school-wide efforts such as our Student Council's Food Drive and focus on cancer awareness and pediatric oncology.
-In addition, our school's Interact Club participated in numerous service projects such as Share Our Strength's Great American Bake Sale.
+Our PTA's Cultural Arts Program sponsors quality enrichment programs: Irish artist, Patrick Dunning, offered his "Signature Project" presentation of how the global impact of diverse cultures touch every one of us; the poetry group, "Mayhem Poets," took students on a journey through the lives of people from all walks of life through the spoken word.
+Outreach campaigns represent school-wide efforts such as our Student Council's Food Drive and our school's Interact Club participated in numerous service projects such as Share Our Strength's Great American Bake Sale and pancake breakfast.